-Singer, songwriter, producer.
-Born John Michael Stipe on January 4, 1960 in the Atlanta suburb of Decatur, Georgia.
-Stipe's father was in the military, and he spent his formative years moving from base to base around the country.
-Though quiet as a child, Stipe emerged from his shell in high school, using his musicality and appreciation of punk music to his social advantage.
+Born John Michael Stipe on January 4, 1960, in Decatur, Georgia, singer, songwriter and producer Michael Stipe is best known as the frontman for the influential rock group R.E.M.
+With his father in the military, Stipe spent his formative years moving from base to base around the country.
+Though quiet as a child, he emerged from his shell in high school, using his musicality and appreciation of punk music to his social advantage.

-After returning to Georgia and finishing high school, Stipe enrolled at the University of Georgia's department of art in 1978.
+After returning to Georgia and finishing high school, in 1978, Stipe enrolled at the University of Georgia, where he studied art.
 He soon hooked up with a record store clerk named Peter Buck, and the two decided to start a band.
-Together with Bill Berry and Mike Mills, they formed R.E.M. in 1980.
-The group had an uncommon sound and played their first concert in Athens, Georgia, that same year.
+Together with drummer Bill Berry and bassist Mike Mills, they formed R.E.M. in 1980.
+Known for their unique sound, the alternative rock group played their first concert in Athens, Georgia, that same year.

-In June 1988, the band signed with Warner Brothers, where they wrote their most successful albums, Out of Time in 1991 and Automatic for the People in 1992.
+In June 1988, the band switched labels, signing with Warner Brothers.
+They released their most successful albums Out of Time in 1991 and Automatic for the People in 1992.
 The video for Out of Time's "Losing My Religion" became one of MTV's all-time most popular videos.
-They followed the releases with an ambitious world tour, during which Berry suffered a cerebral hemorrhage on stage.
-After recording another album, New Adventures in Hi-Fi, Berry decided to quit the band.
-Now a threesome, R.E.M. recorded Up in 1998 to mediocre reviews.
+They followed the releases with an ambitious world tour, during which Berry suffered a cerebral hemorrhage onstage.
+After the albums Monster (1994) and New Adventures in Hi-Fi (1996), Berry decided to quit the band.
+Now a threesome, R.E.M. released Up in 1998 to mixed reviews.

 In the 1990s, Stipe began to turn his attention to filmmaking.
-His talents as a producer were first demonstrated through his inventive music videos, and he eventually launched a film company called Single Cell Productions.
-In 1998, Single Cell produced two acclaimed films, the documentary American Movie and the darkly comic Being John Malkovich, which earned its director, Spike Jonze, an Oscar nod.
+His talents as a visual artist were first demonstrated through his inventive music videos, and he eventually launched a film company called Single Cell Productions.
+In 1999, Single Cell released two acclaimed films—the documentary American Movie and the darkly comic Being John Malkovich, which earned its director, Spike Jonze, an Academy Award nod.